intrasoftintl/uQasarAdapter/README.md

 uQasarAdapter proposes an interface to be implemented by all interesed System Adapters (ex.
 JiraAdapter,SonarAdapter...etc)

-the methods the uQasarAdapter proposes are
+the methods the uQasarAdapter proposes are:

-addSystemBindingInformation : add a quality control system (Jira,sonar..etc) instance at uQuasar Quality Model
+addSystemBindingInformation : add a quality control system instance (Jira,sonar..etc) at uQasarBinding database

 getBindedSystems : retrieve all binded Instances that are registered at uQasarBinding database